xiongrxchn/IntelBri.github.io/index.md

 ### 3.1 Phenomena of Interest

-The vibration patterns sensed by the driving cars actually reflect the road conditions being monitored [4].
+The vibration patterns sensed by driving cars actually reflect the road conditions being monitored [4].
 The general sensing signals intended to assess road conditions include:

-1. Vibration - Acceleration is the common measurement in characterizing vibrations.
-When the participating vehicles move on smooth roads, the acceleration values (g) are typically steady, while acceleration may show fluctuated signals when driving on bad road conditions with potholes.
+1. Vibration - Acceleration is a common measurement in characterizing vibrations.
+When the participating vehicles move on smooth roads, the acceleration values (g) are typically steady, while acceleration may show fluctuating signals when driving on bad road conditions with potholes.

-2. Georeferenced locations - We also use the GPS module to record the trajectory of the moving vehicles.
+2. Georeferenced locations - We also use the GPS module to record the trajectory of moving vehicles.
 Therefore, we can report the georeferenced locations for each identified road pothole.

 ### 3.2 Sensor(s) Used